Automattic/pocket-casts-android/README.md

     │       ├── utils          # Utility classes.
     │       └── views          # Shred Only the old views code.

+The hierarchy of the modules in the project are reflected in [this diagram](docs/module-diagram.png).

 ## Contributing

 Read our [Contributing Guide](CONTRIBUTING.md) to learn about reporting issues, contributing code, and more ways to contribute.